Join Our Team

 • Any misdemeanor conviction involving moral turpitude, larceny, sexual assault or domestic assault (Code of Virginia § 15.2-1705)

-• Any illegal use of a schedule I, II or III substances (with exception of marijuana) in the last four years will result in an automatic disqualification.
-Any such use will be reviewed on a case-by-case basis.
+• Any illegal use of a schedule I, II, or III substance (with the exception of marijuana – see below) in the last four years will result in automatic disqualification.

 Any of the following are unlikely to receive favorable consideration, but will be evaluated on a case-by-case basis: